antevens/boatcontrol/README.md

 * Individual channel current should not exceed 32A
 * No circuit breakers, polarity indicators or protection

-_Relays are paired and only one of a pair can be powered at any given time._
+_Non-latching Relays are paired and only one of a pair can be powered at any given time._

-_All pairs share a common "Anode"/"Cathode", make sure to adjust the solder-jumpers on the backside for the type of relays used so that the relay polarity is correct._
+_All relays on a board share a common "Anode"/"Cathode", make sure to adjust the solder-jumpers on the backside for the type of relays used so that the relay polarity is correct. and that the correct transistor array chosen (ULN2803A vs. TBD62783APG)

+Keep in mind that there is no requirement to fully populate the board and a partially populated board is a great way to plan for future expansions given that the board is field servicable.

 ## Modes of operation
 Each channel/circuit can be controlled using three different methods: